Shopify/polaris/polaris.shopify.com/content/getting-started/designing-with-a-system.md

 ---
-title: Designing with a system
+title: Building with Polaris
 keywords:
   - systems thinking
   - contribution guide
   - designing with a system
-order: 7
+order: 3
 ---

 ![Illustration of dozens of chairs of the same kind and a single chair of a diverent kind.](/images/contributing/designing-with-a-system/01.png)